 Fig 1.3 SCDOT Public Display Microstation Levels and Descriptions

+*Represents a layer that has to be on the display if the layer exists within the project

 Every display should have labels on significant landmarks (i.e. roads, buildings, parks, neighborhoods etc.) These labels should be placed relative to each other so that the display is clear and concise.
 Similar features in you display should have similar labels.
 You should also utilize a standard rotation scheme for linear features.
 The pattern labels provided with the generic border and legend file are sized in relation to the border sheet.
 In situations where there is not enough room to place your labels, consider reducing their size.